 Microsoft Edge is especially popular for enterprise use because it gives users more control over their data with transparency into which trackers are blocked while browsing online with tracking prevention.

-Prerequisites to Setup Edge Kiosk Mode on Windows 10
+Prerequisites to Setup Microsoft Edge in Kiosk Mode

-Scalefusion kiosk software simplifies transforming Windows computers into kiosk devices.
+Kiosk software simplifies transforming Windows computers into kiosk devices.
 Organizations can configure PCs in kiosk mode to run business-specific applications and websites.
-With Scalefusion, IT admins can easily manage kiosks for optimal performance and secure them against any kind of misuse or unauthorized access.
+IT admins can easily manage kiosks for optimal performance and secure them against any kind of misuse or unauthorized access.

 Microsoft Edge is a widely used browser on Windows systems.
-Scalefusion’s management console offers a myriad of settings that allows IT admins to control and provide a safe and secure Microsoft Edge browsing experience to the users.
+A device management console offers settings that allow IT admins to control and provide a safe and secure Microsoft Edge browsing experience to the users.
 IT admins can also whitelist websites and control specific Edge configurations.

 Minimum OS requirements for configuration